-- Biological Biological sex is the gender assigned at birth, depending on the appearance of the infant - Cohesion- People from different backgrounds getting on well together (good community relations).
+• Biological- Biological sex is the gender assigned at birth, depending on the appearance of the infant

+• Cohesion- People from different backgrounds getting on well together (good community relations).
 There is a shared vision and sense of purpose or belonging.
 Diversity is valued.
 Relationships are strong, supportive and sustainable.
-Cohesion is an outcome of equality and inclusion. - Community From the school's perspective, the term 'community' has a number of meanings: - The school community the students we serve, their families and the school's staff. - The community within which the school is located in its geographical community, and the people who live and/or work in that area. - The community of Britain all schools by definition are part of this. - The global community formed by European and international links. - Disability In the UK a person is considered to have a disability if they have a physical or mental impairment which has a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities. - Diversity Recognising that we are all different.
-Diversity is an outcome of equality and inclusion. - Equality -This is more clearly defined as equality of opportunity and outcome, rather than equality of treatment.
-This means treating people fairly and according to their needs as some people may need to be treated differently in order to achieve an equal outcome. - Equality Impact Assessment Equality Impact Assessments are a good measure to ensure the embedding impact of equalities and diversity.
-Impact assessments should be carried out covering all protected characteristics and they should identify both good practice as well as areas where your performance in ensuring diversity could be improved. - Gender A person's gender refers to the fact that they are male or female.
-In relation to a group of people it refers to either men or women or to boys or girls. - Gender Identity -Gender identity is the gender that a person 'identifies' with, or feels themselves to be. - Gender Reassignment A person may express their gender in a way that differs from or is inconsistent with the physical gender that they were born with.
+Cohesion is an outcome of equality and inclusion.

+• Community - From the school's perspective, the term 'community' has a number of meanings:

+• The school community - the students we serve, their families and the school staff.

+o The community within which the school is located - in its geographical community, and the people who live and/or work in that area.

+o The community of Britain - all schools by definition are part of this.

+o The global community - formed by European and international links.

+• Disability - In the UK a person is considered to have a disability if they have a physical or mental impairment which has a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities.

+• Diversity Recognising that we are all different.
+Diversity is an outcome of equality and inclusion.

+• Equality -This is more clearly defined as equality of opportunity and outcome, rather than equality of treatment.
+This means treating people fairly and according to their needs as some people may need to be treated differently in order to achieve an equal outcome.

+• Equality Impact Assessment - Equality Impact Assessments are a good measure to ensure the embedding impact of equalities and diversity.
+Impact assessments should be carried out covering all protected characteristics and they should identify both good practice as well as areas where your performance in ensuring diversity could be improved.

+• Gender - A person's gender refers to the fact that they are male or female.
+In relation to a group of people it refers to either men or women or to boys or girls.

+• Gender Identity -Gender identity is the gender that a person 'identifies' with, or feels themselves to be.

+• Gender Reassignment - A person may express their gender in a way that differs from or is inconsistent with the physical gender that they were born with.
 Gender Reassignment may also be known as Gender Dysphoria.
 It does not necessarily require a medical process or treatment to be undertaken.
 A person may simply make their intention known or may begin to dress or behave according to the gender they identify with.

+• Inclusive -Making sure everyone can participate, whatever their background or circumstances.

+• Multilingualism - Includes those for whom English is not their first language or their principal language at home, who are at early stages of learning English and those for whom English is a language they are fluent in or is a principal language at home but also speak other language.